Behnam-sn/Castle-Docusaurus/docs/dotnet/runtime.md

+---
+sidebar_position: 1
+---

 # Runtime

 The Common Language Runtime (CLR) is the foundation all .NET apps are built on.

 The fundamental features of the runtime are:

-- Garbage collection.
+- Garbage collection
-- Memory safety and type safety.
+- Memory safety and type safety
-- High level support for programming languages.
+- High level support for programming languages
-- Cross-platform design.
+- Cross-platform design

 .NET is sometimes called a "managed code" runtime.
 It's called managed primarily because it uses a garbage collector for memory management and because it enforces type and memory safety.

 The CLR virtualizes (or abstracts) various operating system and hardware concepts, such as memory, threads, and exceptions.

 The CLR was designed to be a cross-platform runtime from its inception.